 - Carry out other actions, as needed, in the interest of the membership and the organization.

 The Awards Committee is comprised of a chair and six to seven members representing various regions and practice areas.
 The Committee calls for, receives, and reviews nominations for recognition awards given by the Academy in order to recognize the contributions of individuals and organizations to the field of child and youth psychiatry.
 Members are recognized for individual contributions in advocacy (the Steinhauer Award), community intervention and consultation (Naomi Rae Grant Award), in education (Excellence in Education Award) and for outstanding contribution in child and adolescent psychiatry (Certificate of Special Recognition).
 The yearly task of this committee takes place at the end of July preceding the annual conference.
 The committee members will review and rank the candidates in each award category to determine a winner.
-The Scientific Presentation awards are chosen by a panel of members, appointed by the Chair of Research and Scientific Program Committee.

 The Awards Committee can also propose new awards and develop the terms for these awards in conjunction with the Board of Directors.